jasperkempf/DIY-Synth-DaisySeed-and-PlugData/chapter-04/04-1-plug-data.md

 (picture of compile window)
 (picture of compiled mode)

-**We will dive into the creation of a Synthesizer with Plug Data Chapter 05**
+We will look into **building a Synthesizer with Plug Data** in Chapter 05